Cassio7/Portfolio/content/about.en.md

 url = '/about/'
 +++

-I am Alessio Cassieri, a passionate web application and software programmer, with a growing interest in cybersecurity, based in Perugia, Italy.
+I am Alessio Cassieri, a passionate web application and software developer, with a growing interest in cybersecurity, based in Perugia, Italy.
 I have been fascinated by information technology and new technologies for 10 years now, so I always try to keep up with the progress, studying and informing myself about the changes in this amazing world.

-I created this web portfolio, with a very minimalistic style because I love simplicity and cleanliness in code, to share my work, projects and work experiences.
+I created this web portfolio, with a very minimalistic style because I love simplicity and cleanliness in code, to share my projects and work experiences.

 ## Education &#x1F468;&#x200D;&#x1F393;
 - **Bechelor's degree in Computer Science and Technology** at the University of Perugia in 2024.